Atlanta Marathon

-The Atlanta Marathon (branded Publix Atlanta Marathon for sponsorship reasons) is an annual marathon held in Atlanta, Georgia, except in 2021 where it was held in Hampton, Georgia on the premises of Atlanta Motor Speedway because of governmental restrictions.
+The Atlanta Marathon (branded Publix Atlanta Marathon for sponsorship reasons) is an annual marathon held in Atlanta, Georgia, although in previous years it has been held in DeKalb and Henry Counties.
 On the same day, a half marathon is also held, and some years also feature a 5K run.
+Of Atlanta's four major races in the Ultimate Peach series from the Atlanta Track Club, it is the oldest continuously running race of the four.
+The Atlanta Marathon has been run continuously since 2007, Ten Miler in 2011, Peachtree and Half Marathon continuously since 2021.